Osweiler returns to lead Texans over Oakland 27-14

 The Raiders (12-5) cut the lead when Andre Holmes grabbed an 8-yard touchdown reception on their next possession.
 Oakland got a stop after that, but Corey Moore intercepted Cook on the next possession.

-DeAndre Hopkins had a touchdown reception for the Texans and Lamar Miller gave Houston a 10-0 lead in the first quarter on a TD run one play after Clowney's first career interception.
+Oakland cornerback David Amerson believes things would have been different if not for the team's injuries.

-''Get to the quarterback,'' Clowney said of his team's mission Saturday. ''I know he's going to hold it, don't know where to go with it.
-That's what we're hoping, trying to make plays on it.''
+''I've got all the faith in Connor or Matt - any backups we've got,'' he said. ''But they know, at full strength, ain't nobody in the league touching us, man.
+We're going to take this loss on the chin, and we're going to come back, for sure.''

-It was the first career playoff game for Osweiler, who was benched for Peyton Manning before the postseason last season with Denver.
-He finished with 168 yards passing.
+DeAndre Hopkins had a touchdown reception for the Texans and Lamar Miller gave Houston a 10-0 lead in the first quarter on a TD run one play after Clowney's interception.

 Houston took a 3-0 lead with a 50-yard field goal by Nick Novak with about eight minutes left in the first quarter.

 Clowney batted a pass by Cook with one hand, then tipped it with his other one before pulling it down for the interception later in the quarter.
-The top overall pick in the 2014 draft probably would have scored on the play, but in the time it took him to grab the ball, Raiders running back Latavius Murray had latched on to one of his ankles and was pulling him down.
+He probably would have scored on the play, but in the time it took him to grab the ball, Raiders running back Latavius Murray had latched on to one of his ankles and was pulling him down.

 Miller scampered untouched on the next play for a 4-yard touchdown to make it 10-7.